 Sometimes I cook white rice, but mostly I cook brown rice for the health benefits.
-I recently started cooking rice in my Instant Pot because it cuts the cooking time in half and it also makes perfectly cooked rice.
+I recently started cooking rice in my Instant Pot because it cuts the cooking time in half, and it also makes perfectly cooked rice.
 Brown rice typically takes me around 45 minutes to cook in my rice cooker, but in my Instant Pot, it takes 15 minutes and then time to release the pressure out.
 What a huge difference!

 Add 1 ¼ cups of water to the instant pot, add 1 teaspoon of salt and one tablespoon of olive oil, mix the liquid around, add the rice, and set your Instant Pot.
 Use the “Manual” mode on “High Pressure” for 15 minutes, let the pressure release, and you will have some AMAZING rice to eat.

 I add salt and olive oil to my rice before I cook it because the salt adds flavor to the rice while the oil keeps it moist and the grains separated.
-You can also use chicken broth instead of using water to give it even more flavor, but you must omit the salt altogether, or it will be too salty.
+You can also use chicken broth instead of water to give it even more flavor, but you must omit the salt altogether or be too salty.
 Play around with how you like your rice and make it to your family’s taste.
 The only thing you must have is the appropriate amount of cooking liquid (1 ¼ cups of water or chicken broth to 1 cup of dried brown rice / 2 cups of water or chicken broth to 1 cup of white rice) to make the rice come out with the correct texture.

 You may be telling yourself you do not like brown rice because it is harder, more bitter, and not as favorable.
 Give this recipe a chance before you make your mind up that brown rice is not for you because the veggies, oil, seasoning, and cheese will masquerade all the reasons that you may turn your nose up to the healthier grain in the first place.
 Feel free to use white rice if you must because the cooked outcome will be the same for both brown and white rice.